ndb1029/711-final-project/README.md

 <img width="1084" alt="Screenshot 2023-05-16 at 4 04 33 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/71a59d62-c5d9-4530-bf13-79555574c8fc">
+  Figure 7.
+These box and whisker plots compare the level of diversity in sample 1 and 2, specifically between gender.
+With a p-value of 0.354 sample 2 had significant diversity within males with a rather high median shannon entropy score of 2.4.
+Sample 1 did not have significant diversity in either the male and female participants (p-value 0.881).
+As well, Sample 1 males and females had a similar median shannon entropy score ( m = 2.0, f = 2.1).

 ## PCA Analysis
 <img width="1029" alt="Screenshot 2023-05-14 at 7 29 45 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/397d1d39-bdf0-48de-bca4-db79ec6afb8d">
+  Figure 8.
+These two figures denote two PCA plots.
+Sample one compares control vs treatment groups, whereas sample two compares donor vs treatment groups.
+Based off the PCA, there are no identifiable characteristics that are shared in common.

 <img width="1070" alt="Screenshot 2023-05-16 at 4 05 03 PM" src="https://github.com/ndb1029/711-final-project/assets/130377747/1ddc3b7c-8831-47de-91a3-8ba42a14b09f">
+  Table 2.
+These tables identify the sample IDs.
+It denotes how the sample was taken, the treatment group, gender and shannon entropy number.

 # Citations